GaneshInnovator/FlutterApp-FaceDetection-from-Image/README.md

-# ganesh
+# Flutter Image Picker and Face Detection

-A new Flutter project.
+Detect the face from an image using python

 ## Getting Started